Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer: Algorithmic complexity

 \subsection{Algorithmic probability}

-Solomonoff \cite{Solomonoff60} had the idea of describing the likelihood of a UTM generating a sequence with a randomly generated input program.
-Formalizing this idea, Levin defined the algorithmic probability of a string $s$ as the probability that a random program (the bits of which are produced with a fair coin flip) would produce $s$ running on a UTM $U$ \cite{Zvonkin70}.
-Formally Levin's measure is defined as: $ m(s) = \sum_{\{p:U(p)=s\}} 1/2^{|p|}$.
+Solomonoff \citeyear{Solomonoff60} had the idea of describing the likelihood of a UTM generating a sequence with a randomly generated input program, having in mind a program to solve the problem of induction.
+Further formalizing this concept, Levin defined the \emph{algorithmic probability} of a string $s$ as the probability that a random program (the bits of which are produced with a fair coin flip) would produce $s$ when running on a UTM $U$ \cite{Zvonkin70}.
+Formally Levin's probability measure is defined as: $ m(s) = \sum_{\{p:U(p)=s\}} 1/2^{|p|}$.

-For $m(s)$ not to be greater than 1, $U$ has, however, to be what is called a prefix-free Turing machine, that is, a machine that only accepts programs that are not the beginning of any other program (i.e. there exists an ``END'' sequence finishing any acceptable program).
+If $m(s)$ as a probability measure is not to be greater than 1, $U$ has, however, to be what is called a prefix-free Turing machine, that is, a machine that only accepts programs that are not the beginning of any other program (i.e. there exists an ``END'' sequence finishing any acceptable program).
 Levin's probability measure induces a distribution over programs producing $s$, assigning a greater chance that the shortest program is the one actually generating $s$.